PROBIOTICS AND HEALTHY WEIGHT: WHAT’S THE CONNECTION?

 While it’s true that live bacteria can be found naturally in some non-pasteurized, fermented foods such as yogurt, kefir, sauerkraut and miso, most people get very few of these foods in their daily diet.
 And even if you do, you would have to eat a lot of yogurt—about a gallon a day to get the same amount of live bacteria as a Renew Life probiotic.

 Still, protein-rich plain Greek yogurt may be a great addition to a well-rounded nutritional plan if you are trying to control your appetite and maintain a healthy body weight.
 In addition to having more live bacteria than regular yogurt, it typically contains less sugar and double the healthy protein.

-HAVE YOU TRIED RENEW LIFE HEALTHY WEIGHT PROBIOTICS + PREBIOTICS?
+HAVE YOU TRIED RENEW LIFE DAILY BALANCE PROBIOTICS + PREBIOTICS?